-6.2.6.
-Private Key Entry into Cryptographic Module
+6.2.6 Private Key Transfer Into or From a Cryptographic Module

 Operation of entering of a private key into a cryptographic module is carried out in the following cases:

 - in the case of creation of backup copies of private keys stored in a cryptographic module, it may be occasionally necessary (e.g. in the case of the module corruption or malfunction) to enter a key pair into a different security module, - it is necessary to transfer a private key from the operational module used for standard operations by the entity to another module; the situation may occur in the case of the module defection or necessity of its destruction.